Bulgaria legal and accounting and tax considerations in 2023

 - Capital gains derived from the sale of shares through EU/EAA countries’ stock markets or the Bulgarian Stock Exchange are exempt from taxes.

 - Dividends payable to non-EU/EEA entities suffer 5% withholding tax, unless reduced under a double tax avoidance treaty;

 - Interest and royalties paid to a non-EU/EEA entity are subject to a 10% withholding tax, unless reduced where a double tax treaty is applicable;

 - Legal entities not resident in the EU/EEA and are doing business in Bulgaria are only taxed on their Bulgarian-sourced income.

-- All Bulgarian companies are required to i) have their annual financial statements audited by a certified accountant and ii) file them with the Trade Registry by March the 31st; and iii) complete filing their monthly VAT returns electronically within 14 days from the end of the taxable period;
+- All Bulgarian companies are required to i) have their annual financial statements audited by a certified accountant; ii) file them with the Trade Registry by March the 31st; and iii) complete filing their monthly VAT returns electronically within 14 days from the end of the taxable period;

-- Healy Consultants will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparing financial accounting records and iv) preparing forecasts, budgets and performing sensitivity analysis;
+- Healy Consultants Group will assist our Clients with i) documenting and implementing accounting procedures; ii) implementing financial accounting software; iii) preparing financial accounting records; and iv) preparing forecasts, budgets and performing sensitivity analysis;

 Legal and compliance